 Dr Anna Notaro has been teaching contemporary media theory at Duncan of Jordanstone College of Art & Design, University of Dundee since 2005.
 She held previous positions at the University of Nijmegen (NL), University of Nottingham, and Royal Holloway University of London.
-She is member of the Arts and Humanities Research Council (AHRC) Peer Review College, Carnegie Trust Research Assessor and represents the Staff Council on the University of Dundee Senate.
-She also chairs the Principal Question Time, the DJCAD Athena SWAN Bronze Award Self-Assessment team and is DJCAD Equality & Diversity Lead.
-Anna is currently External Examiner for the BA (Hons) Media/BA (Hons) Communication with PR, Department of Communication, Marketing & Media, at Aberdeen Business School, Robert Gordon University.
+She has been a member of the Arts and Humanities Research Council (AHRC) Peer Review College (2010-2018) and currently a Carnegie Trust Research Assessor.

 Most recent successful research grant: 2011-2012 'Rewind Italia' AHRC Standard Proposal Co-investigator.